Academic Catalog

 (3 credits) (Fall Semester)

-Theatre History and Literature to 1640 (3) (F) A study of plays and productions from primitive humanity to the Protestant reformation, including Classic Greece, Ancient Rome, Medieval Liturgical Drama, Asian Theatre, Spanish Golden Age, and the Elizabethan Drama.
+This course is a study of plays and productions from primitive humanity to the Middle Ages, including Classic Greece, Ancient Rome, Medieval Liturgical Drama, Sanskrit, and East Asian Theatre.
 (HI, WC)

 Prerequisite(s): ENGL-1010 and THTR-1800.